seanritner/codePractice/machineLearning/notes.md

 - Clustering is a technique for grouping unlabeled data based on their similarities or differences.

 >In summary, the key difference between supervised and unsupervised learning is that supervised learning uses labeled data to help predict outcomes, while unsupervised learning uncovers patterns in unlabeled data without predefined outcomes.

+## Decision Trees

+> Decision Trees are a type of supervised learning algorithm that is mostly used in classification problems.
+It works for both categorical and continuous input and output variables.

+Here's a step-by-step explanation of how Decision Trees work:
+- Start at the Root: The decision tree algorithm starts at the root node.
+- Choose an Attribute: The algorithm selects an attribute from the dataset and creates branches that correspond to the possible values of that attribute.
+- Split the Data: The data is then split into subsets, each corresponding to one of the branches.
+- Recursive Splitting: This process is repeated recursively, creating a new decision node for each subset by selecting another attribute and splitting the data again.
+- Stop Condition: The recursion stops when either every subset of the data contains only instances of a single class (a pure node), or all the attributes have been used.
+- Make Predictions: Once the tree is built, new instances can be classified by navigating through the tree, starting at the root and following the branch that corresponds to the value of each attribute until a leaf node (a final decision) is reached.
+-
+Remember, Decision Trees are a simple yet powerful algorithm, and they're the basis for more advanced techniques like Random Forests and Gradient Boosting Machines.
+They're also easy to understand and interpret, which makes them a popular choice in many machine learning applications.

+_For a more detailed look at Decision Trees, you might find these videos helpful:_
+- How Decision Tree Works?
+Beginners Guide
+- Decision Tree Classification Clearly Explained!
+- Decision Tree 1: how it works